International

 • IFRS conversions and convergence

-5. IFRS Conversion - What in the World?
+IFRS Conversion – What in the World?

 There are many factors motivating the use of IFRS worldwide as it becomes the global standard.
-JamisonMoneyFarmer P.C. can help your business get from here to there.
+JamisonMoneyFarmer PC can help your business get from here to there.

 IFRS (International Financial Reporting Standards) offer guidelines and rules that are set by the IASB (International Accounting Standards Board).
 The creation of these standards allows investors, organizations, and governments to compare the IFRS-supported financial statements with greater ease despite different histories and cultural backgrounds that have led to many national GAAPs.